 Having Noibu store payloads and responses eliminates the need for engineers to set up “log traps” to smoke out bad data as the root cause of an issue.
 This simplifies the workflow, allowing an engineer to access it in one system instead of having to search across a network of hard drives for the same information.

-Learn more about the other sections on the Developer tab: Browser & OS Impact, Insights, Last Reproduction Steps, and Top URLs.
+Learn more about the other sections on the Technical Details tab: Browser & OS Version Impact.